ARCT5502 Independent Design Research

 - The Independent Design Research unit aims to train and assess students' abilities to contribute to the future development of their disciplines through research that extends existing knowledge and/or through the creative application of knowledge in ways likely to impact upon future thinking in their fields of study.
 Study is based on independent research rather than taught coursework and the learning and assessment practices intentionally parallel those of postgraduate research studies.
 Independent Design requires the development of a comprehensive design brief that provides clear communication of project objectives, constraints and opportunities.
 As well, students establish theoretical parameters (aesthetic, critical and/or technical) that form the basis for design investigation.
 While projects may vary in scale, and exhibit varying levels of complexity, students are required to incorporate the full range of knowledge and skills required for a fully resolved design proposition.
 Projects of an experimental nature are encouraged.

-- Typically this unit is assessed in the following way: final folio, including project brief and written exegesis.
+- Indicative assessments in this unit are as follows: Final folio, including project brief and written exegesis.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.